 Fact - New born babies sleep most of the time but the mother should make sure that she is breastfeeding the baby every 2-3 hours.
 As the baby is completely dependent on the breast milk for their growth long gaps should be avoided.

-Myth 5 - Breastfeeding should be stopped if the baby has diarrhea or vomiting?
+Myth 5 - Breastfeeding should be stopped if the baby has diarrhoea or vomiting.

 Fact - Breastfeeding should never be stopped.
 Other foods can be temporarily stopped but not breast milk.
-It contains all the vital nutrients and antibodies which help fight infection.
+It contains all the vital nutrients & antibodies which help fight infection.